pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``server info`` command gets general information on the WBEM server of the :term:`current connection`.

+The format of the command is:
+    pywbemcli [GENERAL-OPTIONS] server info [COMMAND-OPTIONS]

 This includes the brand, version, namespaces, and other reasonable information on the WBEM server.